jcontini/agentos-integrations/imessage/app.md

 ## Notes

-- This is **read-only** - you cannot send messages through this plugin
+- This is **read-only** - you cannot send messages through this app
 - Phone numbers are stored in E.164 format: `+1XXXXXXXXXX`
-- Use the `apple-contacts` plugin to resolve phone numbers to names
+- Use the `apple-contacts` app to resolve phone numbers to names
 - Group chats show the group name in the `group_name` field
 - Messages are returned newest first
 - Media-only messages (images, videos) won't appear (no text content)